A Doctor's Diary

-In the case of these two particular patients, I remember that it was during our appointments – in an unhurried and comfortable rushed setting — that each patient shared a story that added a worrisome dimension to the symptom in question.
+In the case of these two particular patients, I remember that it was during our appointments – in an unhurried and comfortable setting — that each patient shared a story that added a worrisome dimension to the symptom in question.
 It was in the small details of their story.
 Because we took the time to listen, exam and gather the full context that we sadly confirmed our worst fears…cancer.

 So Now What?

 Direct Primary Care is not intended to replace insurance and is limited in scope to front-line care, but there is a difference: we never leave you in the lurch.
-Whereas some front-line health workers will “refer and forget,” we will travel the journey with you.
+Whereas some front-line health workers will “refer and forget,” we travel the journey with you.

 We’ve Got Friends in Good Places

 We helped another patient find an affordable colonoscopy in Salem and helped another patient get a second opinion at Stanford.
+We

 All of these patients were uninsured facing a difficult physical, emotional and financial road ahead of them.
 That’s why we make it our job to find resources that ensure nobody ever feels abandoned.